The News Media

 Fast forward quite a bit to the invention of the printing press in 1456, which is attributed to Johannes Gutenberg, and you have the beginnings of the mass dispersion of information, i.e. news.
 Fast forward again, to the 1920s, and we see some of the early developments in news media, as professional journalism standards are created and adopted.

 What Is Journalism?

 Journalism is the reporting of news.
-And, as I note here, the basics are the 5 W’s: The Who, What, Where, When and Why of a story.
+The basics are the 5 W’s: The Who, What, Where, When and Why of a story.
 Although print journalists adhere to a somewhat strict style of how they present a story, there are various subjects being reported on.
 If you peruse any major newspaper, like The Washington Post or The New York Times, you’ll notice all the different sections.
 A good exercise to get a feel for the different types of news being reported is to check out a weekend edition of the big papers -- then you’ll notice there is everything from travel and sports to business, arts, and culture.